State-of-War-PostBar/Tilmi/docs/Readme.txt

 For exmaple:
 Open the background picture of the map with image editors that support layers.
 Create a transparent layer for the masking.
 Use pencil or magic wand to circle around objects that will cover units/turrets, and fill in whatever color.
-When done, export the masking layer to a png and open with Microsoft Paint.
+When done, export the masking layer to a png and open it with Microsoft Paint.
 Export the image as "Monochrome bmp".
 And then you can use it in this program.
 Be sure to backup the original til/tmi.